 At Alpine Equine we strive to deliver the best care for your horse at a reasonable price.
 To help make payment easy, we accept several payment options, including cash, checks and all the major credit cards.
 Our payment guidelines and policies are as follows:

-- Payment is due at the time services are rendered.
+- Payment is due at the time services are rendered and in full upon receipt of statement.
 This helps keep our administrative costs down, allowing us to focus our energy on customer service and providing superb equine veterinary care.

 - Customers may pay via cash, check, debit or credit card.
 We take Visa, Mastercard, Discover and American Express.
 In order to be valid, cards must be signed by the card owner.
 Clients are required to keep a credit card on file for those that wish not to pay at the time of service.

 - Credit may be extended at the sole discretion of Alpine Equine Hospital and Dr Maker.

 - If credit is extended, monthly payments must be at least 20% of total balance to allow clients to remain in good standing with full services provided.
 If the minimum monthly payment amount is not met services will need to be paid for at the time they are provided until the past due balance has been brought to current.
 Total balance owed is not to exceed $5000.00 All online and hospitalized pharmacy medications must be paid for at the time of pick up or when ordered/picked up Surgical or Critical Care cases that are admitted to the hospital require a 50% deposit of the high end of the estimate, at admission, and are required to be paid in full at the time of discharge or end of care.